maurisrx/simple-drop-cap/readme.txt

 == Description ==

+On Friday August 28th 2015 at 00:00 UTC, Simple Drop Cap Pro’s price will increase.
+[Buy or upgrade your license now to get the lowest price!](https://www.yudhistiramauris.com/products/simple-drop-cap-pro/)

 This plugin helps you transform the first letter of a word into a drop cap or initial letter automatically or simply by wrapping the first word with shortcode [dropcap].
 If you want to know more about drop cap, please read [this article](http://en.wikipedia.org/wiki/Initial) from Wikipedia.

 = Pro version is available now! =